bescott9944/SpectrWm-Binary-Build/Install-guide.md

 Once you have done all that done, you need to go to that /home/user-name/work folder, either in your file manager or from a terminal to the folder which you have renamed "spectrwm-3.4.1".
 ( /home/user-name/work/spectrwm-3.4.1 )

 From there you will find in the "spectrwm-3.4.1" folder, a folder called "linux" ( /home/user-name/work/spectrwm-3.4.1/linux ).
-Once there in your file manager you can right clock with your mouse and select from the popup window "Open in Terminal" or if you are in a terminal cd to /home/user-name/work/spectrwm-3.4.1/linux, where you will run the "make" command in the terminal and in a few seconds the Spectrwm binary will be made in the /home/user-name/work/spectrwm-3.4.1/linux folder with the other supported files.
-The new binary file created are Spectrwm.
+You will need to be in the "spectrwm-3.4.1/linux" FOLDER.
+Once there in your file manager you can right clock with your mouse button and select from the popup window "Open in Terminal" or if you are in a terminal cd to /home/user-name/work/spectrwm-3.4.1/linux, once again you need to be in the "spectrwm-3.4.1/linux" FOLDER where you will run the "make" command in the terminal.
+Then in a few seconds the Spectrwm binary will be bulit in the /home/user-name/work/spectrwm-3.4.1/linux folder with the other supported files.
+The new binary file created are in the spectrwm-3.4.1/linux FOLDER.
-The newly created files will be handled by the "after-build.sh" script once the bash file is ran.
+The newly created files will be handled by the "after-build.sh" script and placed where they need to be once the after-build.sh bash file is ran.

 ### In order to build the new Spectrwm binary you will have to install the dependencies, this will need to be done with my "build-depend-mint20.sh" script!
 ### Please read the below additional information and manual instructions please...